 100 calories = 2½ teaspoons or ⅘ tablespoon Extra Virgin Olive Oil

-We typically don’t think twice about adding EVOO to recipes since studies have connected the olive oil to a healthy heart.
+We typically don't think twice about adding EVOO to recipes since studies have connected the olive oil to a healthy heart.
 However, keep in mind that the key to using oil while continuing to lose weight is moderation—especially since a tablespoon is around 120 calories.
-Use one of our 35 Tips to Cut 50+ Calories and break out a spritzer, such as a Misto.
+Cut 50+ calories by breaking out a spritzer, such as a Misto.
 This tool makes it easy to mist your favorite oil on an entire dish without overdoing it.